 Court orders may be written or stated on the record.
 An order stated on the record shall also be reduced to writing by the court.
-Except for orders issued following a trial pursuant to Rule 39.05, all orders shall be filed with the court administrator within fifteen (15) ten (10)-days of the conclusion of the hearing.
+Except for orders issued following a trial pursuant to Rule 39.05, all orders shall be filed with the court administrator within fifteen

+(15) ten (10) days of the conclusion of the hearing. testimony, unless the court finds that a fifteen (15)-day extension is required in the interests of justice or the best interests of the child.
 Each order issued following a hearing shall include the name and contact information of the court reporter.
 Failure to include the court reporter contact information does not extend the timeline for appeal.
 An order shall remain in full force and effect until the first occurrence of one of the following: